alexjackhughes/youtube-api/README.md

 POST /youtube
 ```

-_Finds and stores the titles and publishedAt for **all** the videos on the YouTube channels GlobalCyclingNetwork and globalmtb._
+_Finds and stores the titles and publishedAt for latest **50** the videos on the YouTube channels GlobalCyclingNetwork and globalmtb.
+I had to limit the request I was hitting YouTube's rate limit on free accounts._

 **DELETE**